PV-Lab/bayesim/docs/_build/html/_sources/citingbayesim.rst.txt

 Citing bayesim
 ==============

-If you use the code, please considering citing
+If you use the code, please consider citing

 [placeholder]